Magnesium

 Magnesium in EnergyNeeds®

 Magnesium is added in order to provide a wide basis of nutrition, especially given the important role of magnesium in energy metabolism, its role in GABA and NMDA glutamate receptor activation.
 In EnergyNeeds®, magnesium is provided as oxide and coupled with citrate.
 Magnesium citrate is commonly used for constipation, and its mixture with the oxide form is intended to provide extra citrate without causing diarrhea.
-Citrate is itself an active ingredient in EnergyNeeds® as a Krebs cycle intermediates that might promote energy metabolism, and is discussed in the ALPHA-KETOGLUTARATE, MALATE, AND CITRATE SUMMARY.
+Citrate is itself an active ingredient in EnergyNeeds® as a Krebs cycle intermediates that might promote energy metabolism, and is discussed in the Alpa-Ketoglutarate, Malate, and Citrate Summary.
 Side effects are unexpected.

 Magnesium is a mineral that must be obtained in the diet and is required for life.
 It is one of the seven essential “macrominerals” that need to be provided by the diet in quantities of at least 100 milligrams per day.